masterchief164/zoomautomation/README.md

 <br>
 All these dependencies are python dependencies.
 <br>
-To make the script work on your pc
+To make the script work on your Ubuntu
 <br>
 Enter in the terminal (Don't worry if the commands give an error it means that the dependency already exists)
 <br>